michaelryanpeter/dev-docs/osdk-working-bundle-images.md

             [-n <namespace>] \
             <registry>/<user>/<bundle_image_name>:<tag>

     -   By default, the command installs the Operator in the currently active project in your `~/.kube/config` file.
-You can add the `-n` flag to set a different namespace scope for the installation.
+You can add the `-n` flag to set a different namespace scope for the installation

+    - Also, by default, this command supports the adopted File-Based Catalog (FBC) format for indexes, along with contuining to support the existing SQLite based index format.
+If an index image is not provided by the user, this commands defaults to creating a valid File-Based Catalog (FBC) on the fly using the default index image `quay.io/operator-framework/opm:latest` and thereby installing the operator bundle on cluster.
+Please note that SQLite based index formats are deprecated and will be completely removed soon, so it would be ideal to migrate your workflows to using the new File-Based Catalog (FBC) format.
+The CLI for this command remains exactly the same i.e. no user-facing changes.

     This command performs the following actions: